 STEPS 001 Pesticide

 Washdown/Handling Area

 STEPS002 Roofing for Pesticide

 washdown area

 STEPS 003 Lined Biobeds

+STEPS 004 Biofilter

-3 Specify the costs of each of the items.
+- Specify the costs of each of the items.
 If you are able to claim back VAT then this should be excluded from your costs.
-Other STEPS items may not be included in the cost of the project.
+Other STEPS items may not be included in the cost of the project. - Provide quotes, plans and before photos with your application.